FPGA synth

 My project also had a collection of related techniques :

-• Emphasize the materiality of technology
+- All the while emphasize the materiality of technology

 I also need to do a debrief on this leg of the video synth project.
 What have I learned ?